g0rbe/gorbe.io/content/posts/nginx/caching/index.en.md

 ---
-sidebar_label: Caching
 title: "Nginx Caching Configurations"
-tags: ["nginx", "cache", "performance"]
 description: "How to configure content caching in Nginx"
+summary: "How to configure content caching in Nginx"
+date: 2024-08-21
+categories: ["nginx", "cache", "performance"]
+keywords: ["nginx", "cache", "performance"]
+draft:  false
 ---

 Create directory for caching: